kmoon2437/yjmidi/README.md

 player.on('midievent',(event,portnum,message) => {
     event; // information of event
     portnum; // port number
-    message; // midi message. if it is null, this event is meta event });
+    message; // midi message. if it is null, the 'event' may be a meta event });

 player.play();